kiprenko/openai-playground/gpt-4-playground-1-history-teacher.md

 ## Conversation
 ### Input 1
+The model is chosen arbitrary.
 The start of the conversation.
 We have a little system prompt to provide context and rules.
 And a user prompt to learn some fancy history from our trendy history teacher.
 ```bash
 curl https://api.openai.com/v1/chat/completions \
   -H "Content-Type: application/json" \